lapptomi/ProgrammingForum/documentation/user-guide.md

 <b>Title and description must also be at least 4 characters in length</b>.

 After filling the form with valid title and description, the <b>Create</b> button should be enabled.
-After clicking the button, a new post should be created and you will be redirected to the home page, where the post just created can be seen.
+After clicking the button, a new post should be created and you will be redirected to the home page,
+where the post that was created can be seen.

 ## Liking a post
 You can like a post by clicking the <b>thumb icon</b> on a post.